fraggerfox/foliate-port/README.md

 foliate-port
 ============

-FreeBSD Ports script for script for Foliate.
+FreeBSD Ports script for Foliate.

 You can find Foliate [here][1]